 Drug-induced gingivitisSome medications, such as nifedipine, phenytoin, and cyclosporine can cause gingival overgrowth.

+Gingivitis due to allergyCertain foods, ingredients, and hygiene products can trigger allergic reactions in some people.
+It usually manifests itself as diffuse red lesions, ulcerations, and a stinging or burning sensation.
 If you think you are allergic to a product, stop using it or replace it with another product.

 Periodontitis is the result of the interaction of many factors.
 It depends on specific bacteria that can invade and destroy our tissues.